 5. Paste the API User and Secret into the appropriate fields, and click Connect.

 Link Inventory Warehouse to Fulfillment Node ID

 Once connected, you'll be taken to the Jet tab in your new Jet store in ShipStation:

-Back in ShipStation under the Jet tab in your Jet store settings, select Add under Jet Fulfillment Node ID* and next to the ShipStation Inventory Warehouse you want to map the Jet Fulfillment Node to.
+2. Back in ShipStation, locate the Jet tab in your Jet store settings.
+Select Add under Jet Fulfillment Node ID* and next to the ShipStation Inventory Warehouse to which you want to map the Jet Fulfillment Node.

 *A Fulfillment Node is Jet.com's equivalent of a ShipStation Ship From Location.

 3. Paste the Fulfillment Node ID into the field, and click Save.

 4. Make sure to also click Save Changes for the store settings.